How to Become an HSOC Major:

 1. Complete or be enrolled in HSOC 10 or HSOC 145

 In order to declare the HSOC major a student must have already taken or be currently taking HSOC 10 or HSOC 145.
-There are no exceptions to this rule (LPS and transfer students should contact Dr. Greene or Dr. Barnes for further information.)
+There are no exceptions to this rule (LPS and transfer students should contact the HSOC Director or Associate Director for further information.)
 If a student cannot get into the class during preregistration but still wishes to take the class, they should: (a) contact the instructor in advance to be on the waitlist (b) attend the first lectures and recitations.

 2. Download and complete the HSOC Application (see below.)
 Be sure to fill out the entire application, including the one-paragraph explanation of your interest.

 3. Meet with your Pre-Major advisor or a College advisor and have s/he make your HSOC worksheet official(including choosing a concentration) (This is not the same as declaring the major.)

 4. Read website pages "HSOC Requirements" and "Worksheet Explanations"